lishaduck/CSP/README.md

 This repo tracks my progress in [Advanced Placement][ap] [Project Lead the Way][pltw] [Computer Science Principles][csp], the second class in the [Project Lead the Way Computer Science][pltw csp] classes.

+As a note, if you want to use this as a template, you can do so at [lishaduck/CSP-template](https://github.com/lishaduck/CSP-template).

 This repo is roughly organized by unit:

 -   ## [`art`](/csp/art/) is unit 1